Getting Started

 * Use [Secure Repo](/orchestrate-security/secure-repo.md) to add Harden-Runner across all your repositories at once

 **Tip:** You can skip manual YAML editing.
-Use [Secure Workflow](https://docs.stepsecurity.io/getting-started/quickstart-community-tier/getting-started-with-secure-workflow),to add Harden-Runner to a single workflow automatically, or [Secure Repo](https://docs.stepsecurity.io/getting-started/quickstart-community-tier/getting-started-with-secure-repo) to secure all workflow files in a repository at once.
+Use [Secure Workflow](broken://pages/IUYw6ePmsgdWFUmYAbee) to add Harden-Runner to a single workflow automatically, or [Secure Repo](broken://pages/D2Wb40O05Mcr6hP9OEwf) to secure all workflow files in a repository at once.